diodon/QIMOS/Guides/HOWTO_setupPython.md

 You will see the already familiar structure of the file.

 4. to look at the dimensions of this dataset, `nc.dims`.
-To look at the coordinates, `nc.coords`, nad to see the names of the data variables, `nc.data_vars`
+To look at the coordinates, `nc.coords`, and to see the names of the data variables, `nc.data_vars`
 5. To retrieve the global attributes, `nc.attrs` (it is a python dictionary).
 To read any global attribute, for example `time_coverage_start` type: `nc.time_coverage_start`.
 Or a variable attribute, like `standard_name`: `nc.TEMP.standard_name`.
 You probably agree that this is way more friendly than the standard netCDF package.
+There is a [short tutorial](https://xarray-contrib.github.io/xarray-tutorial/oceanhackweek-2020/xarray-oceanhackweek20.html) on how to use the `xarray` package
 6. to close the connection with the file, `nc.close()`
 7. to quit python, type `quit()` or `ctrl-d`